spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure/00-architecture.md

 The integration between Palette and Azure AKS unlocks the following capabilities.

-- Palette platform enables containerized applications' effortless deployment and management with fully-managed AKS.
+- Palette platform enables containerized applications' effortless deployment and management with fully managed AKS.

 - Palette provides the you with a with serverless Kubernetes experience, an integrated continuous integration and continuous delivery (CI/CD) experience, and enterprise-grade security and governance.